How to start a landscaping business

 5. Landscaping insurance (Yes, your business needs to be insured!)

 Even if your landscaping venture is starting small, you still need to protect yourself and your business with the right business insurance.
-Without the correct policy, you could be one accident away from an expensive liability lawsuit (which, frankly, could shut a small business down).
+Without the right policy, you could be one accident away from an expensive liability lawsuit (which, frankly, could shut a small business down).

 Here are a few of the policies you’ll likely need for your landscaping business (tap any of the titles to get more details about each coverage):